The Idea INDEX

 And lastly, he writes: “emergent behaviour is an essential requirement for calling a system ‘complex.’”
 So is the complex behaviour of rainforests, social human interaction, traffic and much more described.

-We have grouped some common identifiers to facilitate a mutual understanding of the real nature of the markets: they are a complex, non-linear, dynamic system that has a particularly peculiar and paradoxical feature: it can also observe itself, causing it to change.
-Further, as we said in Traders of Our Time’s Preface: Why Think Meta?
+We’ve grouped common identifiers to facilitate a mutual understanding of the markets.
+The markets are a complex, non-linear, dynamic system with a peculiar and paradoxical feature: it can observe itself, causing itself to change.
+As we said in Traders of Our Time’s Preface: Why Think Meta?
 “We act on what we expect future prices to be, and that drives today’s trading.
 Yet today’s trading is what actually creates those very same expected prices!”
 Cause-and-effect?
-What about effect-and-cause?
+What about Effect-and-cause?
 Traffic affects the car, and the car affects the traffic.
 Or is it the other way around?

 Causality is not a luxury afforded to those within a complex environment.
-That is because attempting to answer the environment’s question simultaneously changes the question!
-In other words, some participants anticipate cause-and-effect relationships, thereby altering the actual cause-and-effect relationships.
-Or reversing it entirely.
-If some drivers anticipate traffic, they take alternative or pre-emptive action, altering causality itself.
-They are a part of the traffic itself.
-And so, new behaviours, patterns, and secondary knock-on effects emerge.
-(Front-running the front runners, who wise up, so they front-run you, the front-runner!)
-Would you have ‘predicted’ all of this by looking at all the components—the engine, the wheels, the chassis—of a single car?
+Attempting to answer the environment’s question changes the question!
+In other words, some participants anticipate cause-and-effect relationships, altering the actual relationships or reversing them.
+If some drivers anticipate traffic, they take alternative or pre-emptive action, altering causality.
+They are part of the traffic.
+New behaviours, patterns, and secondary knock-on effects emerge.
+(Front-running the front runners, who wise up, so they front-run you!)
+Would you have ‘predicted’ this by looking at all the components—the engine, the wheels, the chassis—of a single car?

-Therefore, reductionism (separating the parts to understand the system or a new environment) within a complex, not complicated environment is futile and often dangerous.
-It is the default mode of how we’ve been taught to learn, and the default way of being assessed is that we’ve learned these things. (‘The October 1917 Revolution happened because of A, B, or C?’)
-It is not surprising, then, that a reductive, “this is a complicated environment, let me find the answer” approach is also the default for the novice trader.
-This carries many downstream consequences, misassumptions and mismatched expectations.
+Within a complex, not complicated environment, reductionism (separating parts to understand a system or new environment) is futile and dangerous.
+It’s the default mode of how we’ve been taught to learn and assess learning. (‘The October 1917 Revolution happened because of A, B, or C?’)
+A reductive, “this is a complicated environment, let me find the answer” approach is also the default for novice traders.
+This carries downstream consequences, misassumptions and mismatched expectations.

-[Extra brain twister: language itself is reductive.
-Labels and categories may be the wrong tools for discussing what a complex environment even is.
+[Extra brain twister: language is reductive.
+Labels and categories may be the wrong tools for discussing a complex environment.
 But it’s the best we’ve got.
-Yet, language also exhibits complex traits; itself a sea of change.
-New language emerges, which is also a source of causality head scratchers.
+Yet, language exhibits complex traits; a sea of change.
+New language emerges, revealing causality head scratchers.
 (Does behaviour alter language, or does language alter behaviour?)
-Furthermore, the language we use is also an emergent environment that builds upon the environment we are observing.
-Yet neither environment is aware of the other, yet they still affect each other.
+The language we use is an emergent environment that builds upon the environment we are observing.
+Yet neither environment is aware of the other, yet they affect each other.
 ‘Traffic’ has emerged as a word.
 “Let’s turn here to avoid the traffic,” changes the traffic.]

-Yet, if you observe a complex system, even without predictability, total information, or a complete understanding of its inner workings, repeatable behaviour and phenomena do emerge at a higher level.
-As do the behaviour of ant trails around colonies, weather phenomena, traffic patterns, etc. (These examples are also complex systems or environments.)
-Foreshadowing some of the conclusion: you can’t compute the parts (solving the market bottom-up), but you can navigate the sea of change (as a human, best-guess navigator, i.e. top-down observation)
+Yet, in a complex system, even without predictability, total information, or complete understanding of its inner workings, repeatable behaviour and phenomena emerge at a higher level, like ant trails, weather, and traffic patterns.
+Foreshadowing: you can’t compute the parts (solving the market bottom-up), but navigate the sea of change (as a human, best-guess navigator, i.e. top-down observation)

-Further, sensitivity to initial conditions—known as ‘chaos’—is a feature of a complex environment.
-If you watch the traffic on the same stretch of road each day, even noticing how small changes (driver turns left today, not right like yesterday) can have a dramatically different outcome in behaviour for a variable period of time, itself unknown.
-Fat-tailed behaviour (where once-in-a-lifetime events occur regularly in markets) and adaptive interaction between participants are further interconnected reasons why change is perpetual, and you will be surprised.
+Sensitivity to initial conditions—known as ‘chaos’—is a feature of a complex environment.
+If you watch the traffic on the same road daily, even small changes (a driver turns left today, not right like yesterday) can dramatically change traffic behaviour for a variable period of time, itself unknown.
+Fat-tailed behaviour (where once-in-a-lifetime events occur regularly in markets) and adaptive interaction among participants are interconnected reasons why change is perpetual and surprising.

-A lack of change only reinforces the brutal rapidity of change when it does come.
-A complex behaviour can exhibit and behave as a static, complicated system for periods of time.
-Those periods can be years, reinforcing certain new behaviours and proclamations of a new paradigm.
-Consider the ZIRP, QE, and ultra-low volatility era that followed the European Debt Crisis, which made the markets seem as if they were complicated, therefore computable, because the multi-variable, dynamic world of the markets was reduced to a handful of variables.
-If computation wins, speed wins, and so began the dominance and mainstream awareness of the quant industry.
+A lack of change reinforces the rapidity of change when it occurs.
+A complex behaviour can exhibit and behave as a static, complicated system for long periods, reinforcing new behaviours and proclamations of a new paradigm.
+Consider the ZIRP, QE, and ultra-low volatility era after the European Debt Crisis, which made the markets seem complicated and computable because the multi-variable, dynamic world of the markets was reduced to a handful of variables.
+Which means it can be calculated, therefore computed.
+If computation wins, speed wins, leading to the dominance and mainstream awareness of the quant industry.
 Cue the proclaimed demise of the human trader.
-Low volatility begot low volatility, behaviours and ‘strategies’ optimised over each other to plan for the continuation of that stable, static, computable, complicated system.
-We all know what happened next.
+Low volatility begot low volatility, behaviours and ‘strategies’ optimised for the continuation of that stable, static, computable, complicated system.
+We know what happened next.

 A Trader Is A Navigator, Not A Solver

-We return to the beginning: the sole certainty of the markets is change.
+We return to the beginning: the only certainty of the markets is change.
 That requires a persistent navigator, not a solver.
 Solving is a fixed state rooted in the past; navigation is to ask, “What’s next?”
-Misfortune occurs when the environment is misidentified and the wrong tools, methods, and mentality are applied to it.
-(NB: ‘tools’ and ‘method’ are precisely what doesn’t survive a complex environment.
-They break under the grind of change and time.)
+Misfortune occurs when the environment is misidentified and the wrong tools, methods, and mentality are applied.
+(NB: ‘tools’ and ‘method’ don’t survive a complex environment.
+They break under change and time.)

-“Probe-sense-respond” is a shorthand description by David J. Snowden and Mary E. Boone for navigating complex environments.
-This differs from “sense-analyse-respond,” which is best suited for a complicated environment.
+David J. Snowden and Mary E. Boone promote the shorthand “probe-sense-respond” for navigating complex environments, differing from “sense-analyse-respond” for a complicated environment.
 3 Mismatching them is disastrous.
-A participant who figures it out as they go along will be trumped by the participant who has solved (computed the best or optimal action and reaction) within a complicated system.
-Take, for example, Chess—where the rules never change.
-Brute force computation has won.
-Vice-versa for a complex environment where the rules consistently change—gradually, then suddenly—and the figure-it-out-as-you-go-along participant wins by not being tethered to the old environment like the participant that has solved and optimised for it.
+A participant figuring it out as they go will be trumped by the one who solved (computed the best action and reaction) within a complicated system.
+In Chess—where the rules never change—brute force computation has won.
+Vice-versa for a complex environment where the rules change—gradually, then suddenly—and the figure-it-out-as-you-go participant wins by not being tethered to the old environment like the solved and optimised one.

-“Probe-sense-respond” is yet a great way to describe the skill set and action of an effective discretionary human trader, like The Sphinx said: “things construct themselves.”
-In other words, just like how the career and skills of a trader emerge over time, so does a singular particular trade in a moment in time.
+“Probe-sense-respond” describes the skill set and action of an effective discretionary human trader.
+Like The Sphinx said: “things construct themselves.”
+Just like a trader’s career and skills, which emerge over time, so does a particular trade at a moment in time.

 Sense should not be overlooked.
-Consider ‘trade sense’ and the importance of it, as in Traders of Our Time.
+Consider ‘trade sense’ and its importance, as in Traders of Our Time.
 (Chapter 9: The Engineer, Part I):

 What good are other-worldly skills in reading order flow, or infinite risk-tolerance, to have the guts to trade large sizes if the trader dogmatically and statically treats each market move as if the same?
 How is that trader better than an algorithm, a trader whose binary and static approach ignores the tiering of opportunity? ... the other part of trade sense, then, is bottom-up, which is to understand how the probabilities shift dynamically in the trade, and then to manage risk as a response proactively, and finally to evaluate the outcome of your actions and reorient again during a trade, while exposed to risk.
 The last point is where accomplishment ends and mastery begins: to understand how your own activity—adding, cutting, scaling size—has re-shifted the risk of your position while the probabilities of the market move have never stopped changing in the background.

-Critically: trade sense is borne out of observation.
-A trader’s powers of observation and their confidence in them are critical, fundamental to everything, since only through observation can they track and navigate change.
-Change is the only constant of a complex environment.
-To survive and navigate a complex environment (change), the best trader is the best market observer, and nothing can come between.
+Trade sense comes from observation.
+A trader’s observation skills and confidence in them are critical, as only through observation can they track and navigate change.
+Change is the only constant in a complex environment.
+To survive and navigate this environment, the best trader is the best market observer.

-That is also because each of these ‘layers’ is typically born out of the attempt to ‘solve’ the environment.
+Each ‘layer’ typically arises from attempts to ‘solve’ the environment.
 A hardline rule is embedded into a trader’s behaviour because of one bad trading day. (“I will never sell Bund lows!”)
-Thought is outsourced to a system or ruleset for trading. (“Buy here when this crosses over.”)
-Or a heuristic held in high regard because the ‘professionals’ did it, countless outdated market cycles ago. (“Back then they just did X—why are you doing anything different?”)
+Thought is outsourced to a system or ruleset. (“Buy here when this crosses over.”)
+Or a heuristic held in high regard because the ‘professionals’ did it, outdated market cycles ago. (“Back then they did X—why are you doing anything different?”)

-1. Treating ‘trading’ as a ‘try-your-hand’ rather than thinking of developing a multi-decade career and the disparate, vast skills to support it.
-Comparable to showing up to the gym to do ‘random exercise’ to feel good, rather than using the gym as supplementary in the way an athlete uses a planned program to achieve a specific goal, or enhance base athleticism (periodisation.)
-Likewise, showing up to the markets casually is disastrous for your financial goals.
+Treating ‘trading’ as a ‘try-your-hand’ rather than developing a multi-decade career and the necessary skills is disastrous for your financial goals.
+This is comparable to showing up to the gym for ‘random exercise’ to feel good, rather than using it as supplementary like an athlete’s planned programme to achieve a specific goal or enhance base athleticism (periodisation).
+Approaching the markets casually is disastrous for your financial goals.

-2. Can I even identify my navigation skills, or acknowledge that I’ve been spending time trying to solve rather than navigate?
+Can I identify my navigation skills, or acknowledge that I’ve been trying to solve rather than navigate?

-3. Suppose I can identify these skills.
-How can I best develop them further, keeping in mind that markets can only be navigated, not solved?
-Has an implicit background assumption of trying to ‘solve’ crept in at any time in the past few years?
+If I can identify these skills, how can I develop them further, considering markets can only be navigated, not solved?
+Has an implicit assumption of trying to ‘solve’ crept in recently?

 3rd July 2025, WIP: Reassessing and linking previous articles where the idea was briefly introduced.
 Further identification of symptoms of traders failing due to misidentifying the environment and asking the wrong questions, often caused by an ‘upstream’ issue that creates numerous downstream anxieties.
 How can this serve as a diagnostic tool, thereby aiding the trader in their development?
 There are many other implications to be unearthed, both upstream and downstream.